prizeout/swift-builds/README.md

 # swift-builds

-The Prizeout, Swift SDK is currently in private alpha testing please reach out directly to your partner support team for more information.
+The Prizeout, Swift SDK is currently in private alpha testing please reach out directly to your partner support team for more information or contact techsupport@prizeout.com for more info.